jacobburns/laptop/README.md

 ### Todo

-* Split into multiple Scripts
+* Split into multiple Scripts:
     - Config: Basic config stuff and all the curl stuff
     - Install: Homebrew and all the Apps
     - VM: The VM installation